OSXBasedAnon/alphanumeric/README.md

 - `diagnostics`: Run blockchain diagnostic checks and display metrics

 ## Getting Started
-To allow other nodes to connect to your blockchain node, you need to open port 7177 (TCP) in your Windows Firewall.
+To allow other nodes to connect to your blockchain node, you need to open port 7177 (TCP) in your router.
+You have to configure your server to accept incoming and outgoing connections for port 7177.

+For **local connections in your Windows Firewall.
 Follow these steps:

 1. Open PowerShell as an administrator (right-click on PowerShell and select "Run as administrator").
 2. Run the following command: